EARLY VERSIONS: 1978 – 1979

 RESURRECTION: 2008 – Present

-In 2008, the new bass player for the Lifesavers, Joshua Lory, announced that a new album was being recorded.
+In June 2008, the new bass player for the Lifesavers, Joshua Lory, announced that a new album was being recorded.
 Joining Lory and Knott on the album would be Nick White on drums and Cliffy Huntington on guitar.
 No definite plans or release dates were initially announced, but the band mentioned that songs were being worked on in Beach Boys / Ramones vibe.

 To Be Continued…